Dr Richard Edlin

 - Information Technology

-As of 2015, Year 7 will become the first year of Secondary schooling in WA schools.
 The transition from Primary to Secondary school is an important stage in your child’s development.
 Research has shown that when this transition is done in a way that recognises the developmental changes that young adolescents are undergoing, the process can become a positive one.
-We prepare our students for this transition with a dedicated, structured Middle School program which acknowledges the implications that early adolescence has upon learning, and is designed to assist students to take on the unique challenges that high school brings.
+We prepare our students for this transition with a dedicated, structured Middle School program which acknowledges the implications that early adolescence has upon learning and is designed to assist students to take on the unique challenges that Secondary brings.

 Our aim for the Endeavour Program is to develop the potential of each student so that they are prepared for upper Secondary, and to see them learn and grow in their understanding of God’s world and their place in it.